MeelisM/vmicroservices/README.md

 For this exercise, a pre-filled `.env` file is included in the repository.

 The easiest way to get everything up and running is to run a single script that installs all the required packages, creates databases with users, performs database migrations and starts all 3 applications.
 Make sure that the `.env` file `ENVIRONMENT` value is set to `DEVELOPMENT`.<br>
 If you don't have a local PostgreSQL database set up, be sure to update the `.env` file.
+For both development and production, databases run locally.

 ```
 ./scripts/setup-development.sh